Participating Authors

 We are proud to bring together an international group of authors to participate in the Kids Summer Reading Program hosted by Horse Book Authors.

-The authors write books in the following genres: children’s picture books, early readers, middle-grade, and YA.
+The authors write books in the following genres: children’s picture books, early readers, middle-grade, and young adult.

 Corinne Joy Brown